iljoong/azure-devops/config.md

 1. create a new build pipeline for PR build
     - use `build-pr-pipelines.yml` for PR build
-    - name it `build-pr-pipeline`
+2. rename it as `build-pr-pipeline`
-2. go to Repos/Branches and select Branch policies for `master` branch
+3. go to Repos/Branches and select Branch policies for `master` branch
-3. add build policy and select _build-pr-pipeline_ for build pipeline
+4. add build policy and select _build-pr-pipeline_ for build pipeline

 > For more information about branc policies, read [documentation](https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops)